 The Russian Federation made an “exchange of information request” to the United States regarding the tax liabilities of NefteGasIndustriya-Invest (“NGI”) pursuant to the U.S.-Russia Tax Treaty.

-- Russia was seeking information about Platten Overseas (“Platten”), which was previously owed by Maxcredst.
+Russia was seeking information about Platten Overseas (“Platten”), which was previously owned by Maxcredst.

 The issue before the court was whether a taxpayer may rely on allegations of bad faith related to an earlier withdrawn summons to establish that the IRS acted in bad faith with respect to a second, reissued summons.

 Maxcrest pointed out the following acts of bad faith by the government with respect to the first summons:

 - When giving Platten notice of the first summons, the IRS did not include the statutorily required form notifying Platten of its right to challenge the summons;

 - the IRS took thirty-five days to respond to Google’s request to send a copy of the first summons to Maxcrest, during which time the twenty-day period to challenge the summons had expired; and

 - the IRS used the U.S. Mail service to send notices to Platten in the British Virgin Islands.

 Maxcrest argued that the IRS should not be able to “simply reissue an identical summons once litigation has begun and wash away all negative inferences that can be drawn from its prior deficient notice.”